MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core.md

 ### Index.cshtml

-ASP.NETCore treats files called *Index* as the default or home page for the site.
+ASP.NETCore treats *Index* files as default or home page for the site.
 When your browser URL points to the root of the site, **Index.cshtml** is displayed as the home page for your application.

 ### AppManifest folder